BlueBenjaminBen/VR-AI-LearningASL/README.md

 Some letters also to differ slightly in anlge and where your hand is facing to mitigate the detection of a unintended letter and will be acknowledged and shown in the video.

+If you have any questions, feel free to reach me at benle@udel.edu

 Thank you for checking out my project and I hope you enjoy it!